sepetuks/smart-clock/README.md

 1. I wanted to use was styles, this allows better control of style used (easy to change)
 2. I wanted to use LVGL pages, as it makes easy in future to define additional page and even switch between them
 3. I found grid style organization fits me best.
 Main page was designe to have more grids just in case I want to display more icons there (future use).
 For curent setup it would have been enough to use one collumn.
+4. I implemented stop antiburn action when screen gets a `on_press` action (just in case I need to see time when it is in `antiburn` mode).

 ```YAML
 lvgl: